Student Loan Debt Surge Alarms Analysts

 Willis described an “explosion” in student loan debt, pointing to the speed and scale of the increase and the pressure it places on budgets.

 Her focus mirrors growing concern on Wall Street and Main Street.
 Lenders and servicers face higher call volumes and complex repayment questions.
-Borrowers struggle to balance rent, car payments, and rising interest on credit cards.
-Employers report more workers asking about student loan benefits and repayment help.
+Borrowers struggle to balance rent, car payments, and rising interest rates on credit cards.
+Employers report that more workers are inquiring about student loan benefits and repayment assistance.

 Why Costs Keep Rising